forrestcoward/forrestcoward.github.io/git-submodule-merge-conflicts.md

-<h1>Submodule Merge Conflcits</h1>
+<h1>Git Submodule Merge Conflicts</h1>

-If super repository submodule commit diverges independently in some set of branches, this introduces the possibility of merge conflicts within the submodule path when these branches are merged.
+A submodule merge conflict is possible if the submodule commit diverges independently in some set of branches.
+When two branches from this set are merged together, git cannot not resolve which commit of the submodule to use as the merge result, resulting in a conflict.

 <h4>Examining Submodule Merge Conflicts</h4>